rondoval/GoHeishaMon/README.md

 The gateway (called GoHeishaMon or heishamon) is responsible for parsing the data received from the Heat Pump and posting it to MQTT topics.
 It is a reimplementation of the <https://github.com/Egyras/HeishaMon> project in Go.

-#### Features:
+#### Features

 * posting Heat Pump data to MQTT
 * changing settings on the Heat Pump
 * supports Home Assistant's MQTT discovery
 * emulation of the Optional PCB (not tested at all)

 GoHeishaMon can be used without the CZ-TAW1 module on a platform supported by Go.
 It requires a serial port connection to the Heat Pump.
 The new version is running as a daemon.
 As a consequence, the logs are no longer written to stdout, they end up in Syslog (and MQTT topic).

 #### Note